 Labor and Employment

-The body of laws which impact the employment relationship is large, intricate and unsettled Therefore, only experienced attorneys who practice labor and employment law exclusively can provide clients with the highest quality counsel and representation.
+The body of laws that impact the employment relationship is large, intricate, and unsettled Therefore, only experienced attorneys who practice labor and employment law exclusively can provide clients with the highest quality counsel and representation.
 Since the stakes of government and private legal proceedings can be quite high, a lawyer with specialized expertise in labor and employment law can be invaluable to employers who wish to minimize the risk of a costly proceeding or who strive to have the greatest chance of success in prosecuting or defending an employment-related legal action.

 We at Campbell & Associates Law Firm, P.C. have many years of quality experience practicing labor and employment law exclusively and are Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization.
 Our firm is well suited to counsel and represent employers in even the most complex labor and employment law matters.
 These matters include the following:

 ► Employment discrimination in all forms, including harassment;

 ► Classification of workers as employees or independent contractors;

 ► Labor relations;

 ► Occupational safety & health;

 ► Leave from work for family, medical or military reasons;

 ► Wage and hour, including overtime compensation, minimum wage and child labor.